An approach for systematic decomposition of complex llm tasks: Experiments

 \subsection{SAT-Bench}

 SAT-Bench~\cite{wei2025satbenchbenchmarkingllmslogical} uses (i) an underlying SAT problem to construct (ii) a natural-language story describing the same constraints, and (iii) an alignment from story entities to their SAT representations.
 Instead of asking the LLM for an immediate satisfiability judgment, we prompt it to produce value assignments step-by-step to ensure a complete understanding of the assignment process.
-In this process, the state–action dependency is modeled by casting SAT as a PaS problem, where the goal state is defined by the original SAT-Bench CNF representation.
+In this process, the agent’s state is a partial assignment to SAT variables, and progress corresponds to extending this assignment while maintaining consistency with the underlying constraints.
+Concretely, we treat the SAT-Bench CNF as a Boolean CSP, where the goal is to find an assignment that satisfies all clauses.

 At each round of variable assignment, the agent is provided with the story, the variable to SAT mapping rules, and a set of observations.
 We tested agent with two different configurations of observations.
 In the chain-of-thought baseline, the agent observes all condition observations.
 In the tree-decomposition setup, the agent instead observes all conditions belonging to the same subproblem induced by the decomposition.